Skip to Content

 If you’re looking for unsweetened chocolate chips, these are good to use.
 Make sure the peanut butter you use is unsweetened like this brand here.

-If you like this recipe, you’ll probably enjoy these sweet keto fat bomb ideas too.
+You’ll probably enjoy these sweet keto fat bomb ideas too.

 Per Serving: